-- appropriate signage - location of gaming machines - numbers of staff on duty - not siting child orientated machines or facilities close to the entrance to adult gaming/betting facilities - ensuring there is no accidental access to premises used for adult gambling - With regard to vulnerable persons, measures such as the use of self- barring schemes, provision of information leaflets and helpline numbers for organisations such as Gamcare, should be deemed particularly appropriate
+- i. appropriate signage - ii. location of gaming machines - iii. numbers of staff on duty - iv. not siting child orientated machines or facilities close to the entrance to adult gaming / betting facilities - v. ensuring there is no accidental access to premises used for adult gambling - With regard to vulnerable persons, vi. measures such as the use of selfschemes. provision barring information leaflets and helpline numbers for organisations such as Gamcare. should he deemed particularly appropriate.